Dimensions of physical quantities | Dimentional Question Answer

 If the dimensions of any physical quantity are a in length, b in mass, c in time, and d in temperature, then the dimensions of that quantity will be written as follows [LᵃMᵇTᶜθᵈ].

-Dimensional formulas of some physical quantities
+Dimensional formula of some physical quantities

 Basic Quantities__Basic Units__Dimensional Formulas